The UK Bribery Act: A Guide For Companies

 - How effective is anti-bribery training?

-Here is a link to the transcript of a speech by Richard Alderman, former Director of the Serious Fraud Office, in 2012.
-The speech concerns the effectiveness of anti-bribery training and encourages companies to engage with non-government organisations and the Serious Fraud Office, especially if they fear employees are becoming engaged in bribery.
+Here is a link to the statement by Richard Alderman, former Director of the Serious Fraud Office, in 2012.
+The statement concerns the effectiveness of anti-bribery training and encourages companies to engage with non-government organisations and the Serious Fraud Office, especially if they fear employees are becoming engaged in bribery

 - Bribery Act 2010 and Explanatory Notes